saojs/website/docs/guide/creating-your-first-generator.md

 # Creating Your First Generator

-A generator is essentially a directory which includes a `saofile.js`, let's make one now:
+A generator instance is created from a `saofile.js`, let's make one now:

 ```bash
 mkdir sample-generator